habanoz/tech-feed/_posts/2023-07-14-how-llm-genereate-output.md

 - Note that capitol is not the right word but the model still produces the correct answer.
 Because word capitol is placed closed to word capital in vector space.
 - Note that word Türkiye is used but not english word Turkey.
 The answer is still correct because Türkiye and Turkey are closely placed in the vector space of the model.
 - Note that second question does not refer to Turkey but model understands that the question is about Turkey.
 Because model input is the prompt plus the conversation history.
+- Note that, at the final stage, just before the final token is generated, all history, prompt, and generated tokens are fed into the model to generate the last token.
+Let's call all the text fed into the model a context.
+LLMs come with a context size limit.
+Context cannot exceed this limit.
+For example, most known chat models ChatGpt and Gpt-4 have 4096 and 8K token limits respectively.
 ## References
 1. [Github Source Code](https://github.com/habanoz/crawl-for-vector-db)